serghiou/best-of-data-science/best-of-statistics.md

 **[Modern Statistics for Modern Biology.](http://web.stanford.edu/class/bios221/book/)** Book.
 An open book containing the essentials of modern statistical approaches to data analysis in biology.
 I love the interface, the comments on the side, the seamlessly integrated questions/answers and the examples of R code.

+**[Elementary Statistics by Penn State.](https://newonlinecourses.science.psu.edu/stat200/home)** Course.
+Book.
+This is a superbly well designed course on statistics, which also emphasizes the computational approach to learning statistics (e.g. simulations).
+I would have liked they used a less traditional approach in describing statistical significance.
+Nevertheless, very highly recommended.

 ## Frequentist